sigcsets/sigcse2017/attendees/presymposium.md

 {% endfor %}

+{% comment %}
 ## For More Information

 If you are interested in hosting a pre-symposium event, please contact the Pre-Conference Events Liaison (below) to request an application form.
 Application forms should be submitted by <b>{{subdate}}</b> for full consideration.

 Depending on the number of applications submitted and space availability at the conference hotel, not all events may be selected for inclusion.
+{% endcomment %}

 {% include submission-questions category="Pre-Symposium and Affiliated Events Liaison" %}